How to Start a TSC Organization

 - Talk to your doctors, who may be treating other families with TSC.

-- Talk to other organisations, such as those for rare diseases, epilepsy, disability or autism in your country.
-They may be able to refer you to another family or publicise your details to their own membership.
+- Talk to other organizations, such as those for rare diseases, epilepsy, disability or autism in your country.
+They may be able to refer you to another family or publicize your details to their own membership.